 With increasing frequency, businesses across the globe find themselves having to announce they have been victims of a cyber attack that has put hundreds, if not thousands of customer records at risk.
 Some of the biggest retailers such as Target and T.J.
 Maxx have suffered damaging data breaches, as well as well-respected financial institutions.

-by Joe Soda in Business Insurance on Monday, August 24, 2015
+by James West in Business Insurance on Monday, August 24, 2015

 But did you know that 70 percent of data breaches target small businesses?
 Did you know that the average small business breach costs about $300,000.*

 So, yes, this means your practice is at risk, and if you suffer a breach it will be expensive.
 Even though you might not think you have information that would be useful, your patient data is valuable.
 If a hacker gets a name and address, they can open credit accounts and commit fraud.
 They can attempt to find their bank accounts to drain.
 Or more frighteningly, they can take the data they have pulled from your system and sell it to people who will use the information in ways that we cannot even imagine.

 While there is no surefire way to protect your data from a breach, there are several steps you can take to protect your data.